piqnt/stage.js/README.md

   // Set one or more pinning values.
   // If `nameX` equals `nameY`, `name` shorthand can be used instead. bar.pin({
-    alpha : "",
-    textureAlpha : "", // set alpha for textures directly pasted by this cut. width : "", // used for pinning height : "", // used for pinning
+    alpha : "", // Transparency applied to self and children. textureAlpha : "", // Transparency applied to only to self textures. scaleX : "",
-    scaleX : "",
     scaleY : "",
     skewX : "",
     skewY : "",
     rotation : ""
+    width : "", // Set automatically based on cut type, used for relative pinning values. height : "",
-    pivotX : "", // scale/skew/rotation center, value is relative to self size
+    pivotX : "", // Relative location on self used as scale/skew/rotation center (0: top/left, 1: bottom/right).
-    pivotY : "", //
+    pivotY : "",
-    handleX : "", //
+    handleX : "", // Relative location on self used for positioning (0: top/left, 1: bottom/right).
     handleY : "",
-    alignX : "", //
+    alignX : "", // Relative location on parent used for positioning (0: top/left, 1: bottom/right).
     alignY : "",
-    offsetX : "", // offsetting in pixel
+    offsetX : "", // Positioning offset in pixel.
     offsetY : "",
     resizeMode : "", // "in"/"out"
-    resizeWidth : "",
+    resizeWidth : "", // Scale and resize to width/height.
-    resizeHeight : "",
+    resizeHeight : ""
-    scaleMode : "", // "in"/"out"
-    scaleWidth : "",
-    scaleHeight : "",
   })

   // Ticker is called on ticking before every paint, it can be used to modify the cut.